 One of the characteristics of being self-employed is that you take a risk with your business to make a profit or a loss.
 If you make a trading loss, then you can usually get tax relief for this.
+How you obtain this depends on which accounting basis you are using, the accruals basis or the cash basis.
+Below we link to a summary of what you can do to use these tax losses to best effect; later in this guide we cover losses when claiming universal credit or tax credits.

 There are different types of losses which may be relieved through the tax system.
-This section focuses on losses which arise from trading through your own business.
+This section focuses on losses which derive from trading through your own business.
 If you are a self-employed individual or a partner in a business (but not a member of a Limited Liability Partnership or a limited partner, as restrictions may apply), you will make a loss in your business whenever your costs (such as allowable business expenses and capital allowances) are more than your income or sales for your accounting period.